fg-inet/draft-tiesel-taps-socketintents/draft-tiesel-taps-socketintents.md

 ============

 Despite recent advances in the transport area, the adaption of new transport protocols and transport protocol features is slow.
-In practice, this only happens in limited fields as Web browser or within datacenters.
+In practice, this only happens in limited fields as Web browsers or within datacenters.
 The same problem occurs for taking advantage of paths or provisioning domains (PvDs).
 In both cases, the benefits of the new transport diversity come at the cost of an increased complexity that has to be mastered by the application programmer.

 To enable transport features like TCP fast open {{RFC7413}} or to control how MPTCP {{RFC6824}} creates subflows requires specialized APIs.
-These APIs are not part of the standard socket API and are usually not portable and not available in many programming languages.
+These APIs are not part of the standard socket API, usually not portable, and not available in many programming languages.
 Using them often requires profound knowledge of the transport protocol internals.

 To use multiple paths, applications usually have to use their own heuristics to select which paths, provisioning domains, or access network to use.